In Praise of Eastern Europe

 Not only are the mass influx of Islamic adherents and Europeans’ staggeringly low fertility rates negatively changing the fabric of much of the continent, the Westernized immigrants from previous generations’ children, seeing a yawning void where our civilizational confidence used to be, are renouncing their places of birth for the global dawa and jihad.
 They’ve internalized the ubiquitous Leftist propaganda that the West is evil and oppressive, they see this reflected in our vacuous, debased popular culture, and they’ve turned to an ideology that actually stands for something in order to eradicate the perceived moral bankruptcy of Western civilization.
 That Islam is the evil and oppressive ideology is the elephant in the room the supplicative West is incapable of addressing, so bent and weakened in its multi-culti, self-loathing discourse.
 The threat to European identity, sovereignty, and even existence as we know it is multi-directional and increasingly grim.
 All over the continent and across the globe a referendum on the future is coming.

-In addition to the harsh reality of a Europe in the midst of seismic convulsions—if not in its death throes—it should be rather obvious why the Slavic, Balkan, and Baltic peoples have been so resistant to Muslim migration.
+In addition to the harsh reality of a Europe in the midst of seismic convulsions—if not in its death throes—it should be rather obvious why the peoples of the former Eastern Bloc have been so resistant to Muslim migration.
 As stated above, these nations are no strangers to foreign invasion and occupation.
 While the Millenials in Belgium, Germany, and the like are too busy doing whatever it is they’re doing to be concerned with strengthening the future of their respective societies, many of the Gen-Xers and even Millenials of the East still live with the specter of communism, and see its landmarks every day.
 A good friend of mine from the Czech Republic, a young man in his thirties, remembers being forced to sing communist songs and do calisthenics in the Velký Strahovský Stadion in Prague, clad in a red jumpsuit, and the memory does not sit well with him, to put it mildly.
 A Polish friend is still sequestered with her family in a mighty communist housing block in Warsaw.
 She climbs those grim concrete steps to the eleventh floor every day, the elevators long out of order.
 These are just two reminders among many the youth of these countries hold of the suppression of their national identities behind the Iron Curtain; they, their parents and grandparents, know what it’s like to lose their country and they are determined not to let it happen again.
 Even among the younger Millenials these attitudes remain prevalent.

 The future of the V4 countries and others in Eastern Europe weigh heavily on the minds of the citizens who’ve fought so hard to maintain their cultural identity through periods of occupation and subjugation.
 Ask your average Bulgarian their opinion of the Ottoman Empire and you’ll likely see what I mean.
 Bulgaria, not to mention Croatia, Romania, and Serbia, among other nations, have a long tradition of resisting Islam, even during the Ottoman occupation.
 Hungary has taken a number of steps to preserve their culture from the migrant tide, and Hungary and Poland, in particular, have been excoriated in the European press for their often trenchant anti-Muslim rhetoric.
 Frankly, can you blame them?
 When the population of your country is 0.1% Muslim as in Poland and there are still problems, such as the murder of a young man last year in Elk by the Arab Muslim staff of Kebab Prince Café in response to a mild prank, there is clearly something wrong with this particular demographic.